MrMimic/tadadata.fr/README.md

 ### french_cop_mapper

-Draw a map of French police stations.
+Draw a map of police stations in France and in French islands.

 http://tadadata.fr/carte-gendarmeries/